 Let's begin with cleanliness and tidiness.

 Ensure your house is clean - inside and out.
 Wash everything.
-Steam clean the carpets and sanitize the kitchen and bathrooms.
+Shampoo the carpets and sanitize the kitchen and bathrooms.
 Make everything sparkle, including large and small appliances, even if they're not included on the listing.

 Allow me to make this perfectly clear - window glass must be perfectly clear.
-If a thermal seal is lost or the glass is cracked or broken, replace or repair it.
-And no unsightly Fido nose smears on the patio door.
+If a thermal seal between the panes is lost or the glass is cracked or broken, replace or repair it.
+And no unsightly dog nose smears or slobbers on the patio door.
 Don't leave dirty laundry lying around either.
 And change your bedding regularly.
 You may be oblivious to the bad odour, but a stranger certainly won't.

 If the paint is old, in rough condition or simply out of style, paint the walls with a new trendy neutral colour and shade.
 It's probably the